codecrafters-io/build-your-own-redis/stage_descriptions/aof-persistence-01-uj3.md

 Your server must respond to each `CONFIG GET` command with a RESP array containing two elements: the parameter name and its value, each encoded as a [RESP Bulk string](https://redis.io/docs/latest/develop/reference/protocol-spec/#bulk-strings).

-For example, the expected responses for `CONFIG GET appendonly` is:
+For example, the expected response for `CONFIG GET appendonly` is:

 ```
 *2\r\n$10\r\nappendonly\r\n$2\r\nno\r\n